What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 Why It Belongs: Long Aging + Rising Global Demand

-Barolo and Barbaresco have finally gone mainstream and not in a watered-down way.
+Barolo and Barbaresco have finally gone mainstream — and not in a watered-down way.
 These wines remain unapologetically structured, complex, and built for the long haul.
-But they’ve also found their audience, especially among collectors seeking depth, detail, and rarity.
+But they've also found their global audience, especially among collectors seeking depth, detail, and rarity.

-Producers like Giacomo Conterno, Gaja, Bartolo Mascarello, and Giuseppe Rinaldi lead the pack, with small quantities, strong critical followings, and wines that unfold slowly over 20–30 years.
-In top vintages, these bottles can stand shoulder to shoulder with Burgundy and Bordeaux - often at a more accessible entry point (for now).
+Producers like Giacomo Conterno, Gaja, Bartolo Mascarello, and Giuseppe Rinaldi lead the pack with small quantities, strong critical followings, and wines that unfold slowly over 20–30 years.
+In top vintages, these bottles stand shoulder to shoulder with Burgundy and Bordeaux — often at a more accessible entry point, for now.
+Cellared Barolo is one of the most profound expressions of terroir and time.
+And as awareness continues to rise globally — particularly in Asia — pricing and scarcity are tracking upward.

 Where to Look for Performance-Driven Collecting